Captison/takedown/readme.md

 Takedown mostly runs off of its config settings as it is intended to operate as declaratively as possible.

 As I'm sure you will discover, there are options in the config that are not documented here.
 These options may be changed completely or removed entirely in the future.
-Please note that anything undocumented here is subject to breaking change for **any** version revision level.
+Please note that anything not documented here is subject to breaking change at **any** semver level.

 ## Final Notes